Do-Si-Dos x Animal Cookies

 Animal Cookies Lineage

-Animal Cookies, the other parent of Scout Snacks, is a hybrid of Girl Scout Cookies and Fire OG.
+Animal Cookies, Scout Snacks’ other parent, is a hybrid of Girl Scout Cookies and Fire OG.
 Girl Scout Cookies’ ancestry is unclear, but some observers say that it is probably a three-way hybrid of Durban Poison, Florida OG, and an unknown strain, generally referred to as “F1.”
 The Cookies Family is secretive about the pedigree of Girl Scout Cookies, as many breeders actively seek exclusive genetics.

 Scout Snacks Feminized Cannabis Seeds